-Such trusts also require ongoing maintenance..
+Such trusts also require ongoing maintenance.
 As a result, the surviving spouse is responsible for directing trust assets and keeping records of how the trust is used.
-If the spouse is older, they can name someone else as trustee to handle those duties.
-That adds to the cost of the trust, since the trustee is entitled to a fee for their services.
+If the spouse is older, they can name someone else as a trustee to handle those duties.
+That adds to the cost of the trust since the trustee is entitled to a fee for their services.

-A bypass trust doesn’t give the surviving spouse free rein over assets in the irrevocable part of the trust.
+A bypass or B trust doesn’t give the surviving spouse free rein over assets in the irrevocable part of the trust.
 There may be restrictions that limit how much income a surviving spouse can draw from the trust.
 Planners need to make sure they leave enough assets out of the B trust to provide financial support for the surviving spouses.

-A bypass trust also doesn’t guarantee exemption from state estate tax is always avoidable.
-Depending state laws, it’s possible that you or your spouse may still owe estate tax at the state level on assets received when either of you passes away.
+A bypass trust also doesn’t guarantee exemption from state estate tax.
+Depending on state laws, it’s possible that you or your spouse may still owe estate tax at the state level on assets received when either of you passes away.
 Meanwhile, federal estate tax law may change.
 If lower estate tax exemption limits are ever enforced, that could limit or eliminate tax relief for larger estates.